Mosquita y Mari: Themes

 Mosquita y Mari explores themes of coming-of-age and sexuality.
 The film is based on a "love story" between two teen girls, who never put words to their relationship.
 Guerrero comments that many people "experience queer feelings and queer identity at a very young age", whether or not they label them as such at the time, and she had wanted to capture this in her film.
 She has summarized the concept in discussing her own experiences, which inspired the film: "When looking back, long before I identified as queer, I realized my first love was one of my best friends.
 It was the type of friendship that was really tender and sweet and sexually charged but we never crossed that line."
 Besides sexuality, this experience also speaks to the process of coming of age, with Guerrero commenting that it transformed her from "just feeling comfortable in myself, to feeling like I was somebody, to feeling like I was Aurora and I belonged in the world."

+Shraddha Tripathi writes about Yolanda and Mari's relationship and their sexualities that are never fully explored in her 2025 paper titled "Beyond the Margins."
+She comments on how the film does not use stereotypical romance tropes or explicit identity labels, allowing it to convey a more authentic experience of queer romance for youth living in working-class communities.
+She also claims that the film has a "non-linear, atmospheric narrative" that keeps the two girls' relationship undefined, which gives the many silences throughout the story more emotional weight.
+In her 2017 paper titled "Re-Mapping Queer Desire(s) on Greater Los Angeles," Micaela Jamaica Díaz-Sánchez further notes that these heavy silences are present in many of the scenes where the two girls almost touch or almost kiss but never do.
+They symbolize restraint by the girls and a lack of words to describe their feelings for one another, which Alberto Sandoval-Sánchez claims is because the two girls "have no tools to question heteronormativity at that age."